Seaford, East Sussex: Transport

 Two local half-hourly circular bus services, the 119 and 120, are provided by Cuckmere Buses (Monday-Friday) and Compass Bus on Saturdays, who also run bus 126 from Seaford via Alfriston to Eastbourne.

 Brighton & Hove operate two frequent bus services, the 12 and 12A (up to every 10 minutes), routed along the A259 south coast road through Seaford (the 12A goes via the Chyngton Estate on the east side of Seaford) which take passengers to Brighton or Eastbourne which both have extensive onward bus services.

-Seaford station is the terminus of the line from Brighton via Lewes and Newhaven.
-The local train services are operated by Southern.
+Seaford station is the terminus of the Seaford Branch Line.
+Trains operate to Brighton via Lewes, typically running at a frequency of two trains per hour.
+Services operated by Southern.